microsoft/CSS-Exchange/docs/Diagnostics/Test-ExchAVExclusions.md

 If the file is removed then the path is not properly excluded from AV Scanning.
 IF the file is not removed then it should be properly excluded.
 Once the files are created it will wait 60 seconds for AV to "see" and remove the file.

+Tries to pull the Exchange Processes that were published in the AV exclusion document.
+If present will examine the loaded modules looking for one that are NOT well known.
+Reports any modules that are not well known.

 ...
 .\Test-ExchAVExclusions.ps1